pj4533/MultiMeer/README.md

 - Tap a cell to listen to just that stream & see details on broadcaster, tap again to listen to everything
 - Tap action icon in nav bar to view the stream in the Meerkat app
 - App settings to change number of concurrent streams (defaults to 10)
+- Tap 'Record' in top left to record video (no audio recording, YET!)

 ## TODO